n7tae/smart-group-server/README.md

 ### What's New

+* **V# 180118** Smart Groups can now be linked and unlinked by the sgsremote program.
+See the README of my sgs-remote git repository.
+You need to unlink before you link and once you unlink a Smart Group you can link it to either an XRF or a DCS reflector.
+Also **the format of the configuration file has changed**.
+The callsign and address parameters have been moved from the ircddb section to a new section called gateway.
+See the example.cfg file for more information.
+Finally, the install section of the Makefile has been separated into two pieces, see below.

 * **V# 180103** The smart-group-server now supports linking both DExtra and DCS reflectors to different channels *in the same server instance*.
 The compile time switches for DEXTRA_LINK and DCS_LINK are gone.
 If you need an unlinked channel, don't define a *reflector* parameter in the configuration.

 * **V# 180101** There is no hard limit on how many channels you can have running on a single smart-group-server.
 There is a practical limit.
 For instance, you could run out of ports for DExtra or DCS linking.
 There is also a performance limit when there are so many channels, servicing a single time slice takes longer than a D-Star frame.
 I don't know when this will happen.
 Resource allocation is much more efficient.
 DExtra and DCS resource are only allocated for the channels defined in the configuration file.